defined the substances and their concentrations in the Definition tab and

 The detail of the vial application(s) corresponding to the point, with the vial ID, description and volume applied,

 The exact coordinates of the point.

 It is possible to export the calibration chart by right-clicking on it.
 In the exported image, the user can choose the resolution of the image and choose whether to export the legend.

 Sample points are not displayed in case of a main substance (see Related Substances)

-In case of the substance being defined as internal standard, the display changes (see Internal standard)
+In case of the substance being defined as standard for error correction, the display changes (see Standard for error correction)